Rough and Rowdy Ways Tour Finale II: The Arrangements

 There was still one more new arrangement to come, the most dramatic change yet.
 Just last month, March 2024, Dylan debuted an entirely new version that had little in common with the two years that came before.
 They Might Be Giants fans immediately recognized the riff he was borrowing: “Istanbul (Not Constantinople).”
 While I’d love to think that was a deliberate—and extremely unexpected—TMBG nod, the song’s origins go back decades before they covered it (it’s a Four Lads novelty song from the ‘50s).
 The distinctive riff Bob borrowed goes back even further, to “Puttin’ on the Ritz” from the ‘20s.

 Dylan could have been nodding to any of those versions (perhaps it’s his homage to Taco?), or all of them, but the “Istanbul”/“Ritz” riff made the song something else entirely.
+It lasted all the way through the end of the tour.
 The only bit he kept from the prior version was that breakdown on the bridge.

 As you’ve surely noticed, this is really in-the-weeds stuff.
-If you want more—hell, if you’ve even made it this far!—you’re exactly the sort of real deep Dylan-head who should subscribe.
-Anyone who does so will find similar arrangement breakdowns on the other 11 songs (we haven’t even gotten to “Key West” or “Gotta Serve Somebody” yet, when things get REAL wild) below the jump.
+If you want more—hell, if you’ve even made it this far—you’re exactly the sort of real deep Dylan-head who should subscribe.
+Anyone who does so will find arrangement breakdowns for the other 10 songs below the jump.
+We haven’t even gotten to the REAL wild ones yet (i.e. “Key West,” “Gotta Serve Somebody,” “My Own Version of You”).

 Keep reading with a 7-day free trial